grocco/linfomi-static-netlify/src/data/members/2018-11-20-giorgio-noseda.md

-  Since 1999 he has been Vice-President and member of the Board of Directors of the Foundation for Research and Treatment of Lymphomas in Ticino, now the Foundation for the Institute of Oncology Research (IOR).
+  Since 1999 he has been Vice-President and member of the Board of Directors of the Foundation for Research and Treatment of Lymphomas in Ticino, now the Foundation for the Institute of oncology research (IOR).
 role-it: Vice presidente
 bio-it: >-
   Nato a Mendrisio il 14 luglio 1938.